Belief Acquisition as Stochastic Filtering: Introduction

 The paper is organised as follows.
-The paper begins with a general setting for an agent situated in some environment, where the agent can apply actions to the environment and can receive observations from the environment.
-The fundamental problem is to provide the agent with a method for acquiring from observations empirical beliefs which the agent can use to select actions to achieve its goals.
-For the purpose of acquisition, stochastic filtering, in a sense more general than is usually considered, is highly suitable.
-In the context of this setting, Section~\ref{sec:theory} outlines the general form of the transition and observation models, the standard, conditional, factored, and factored conditional filters, together with their basic, particle, and variational versions, and other relevant details.
+Section~\ref{sec:empirical_beliefs} introduces some notation that will be used throughout the paper.
+Then a theoretical foundation for empirical beliefs is outlined.
+For this, a general setting for an agent situated in some environment is presented, where the agent can apply actions to the environment and can receive observations from the environment.
+The basic concepts of an empirical schema, empirical belief, transition schema, and observation schema are defined, concentrating on the conditional setting.
+Some remarks situate the approach to knowledge representation in this paper within the traditional logical approach.
+Section~\ref{sec:theory} outlines a framework for investigating the space of filtering algorithms that includes the standard, conditional, factored, and factored conditional filters, together with their particle and variational versions, and other relevant details.
 Section~\ref{sec:epi} introduces the application of primary interest in this paper: epidemics on contact networks.
 It describes the network model of epidemics and compares it with the more commonly used compartmental model.
-In Section~\ref{sec:factored_filters}, experimental results from the use of factored filters to track states of epidemic processes on contact networks are presented.
 In Section~\ref{sec:factored_conditional_filters}, experimental results from the employment of the factored conditional filters to track states and estimate parameters of epidemic processes on contact networks are reported.
 Section~\ref{sec:related} covers related work.
 The conclusion is given in Section~\ref{sec:conclusion}, which also suggests directions for future research.
-An appendix provides additional experimental results.
+Several appendices provide additional material: the first appendix empirically compares our factored conditional particle filter with two related filtering algorithms in the literature, three further appendices give details of some mathematical derivations, the fifth appendix discusses how the performance of filters can be evaluated, and the sixth appendix considers some practical implementation issues.
+A GitHub repository is available at \texttt{\url{https://github.com/cdawei/filters}} that contains additional details and the complete set of experimental results.